AK-47: Operating mechanism

 To fire, the operator inserts a loaded magazine, pulls back and releases the charging handle, and then pulls the trigger.
 In semi-automatic, the firearm fires only once, requiring the trigger to be released and depressed again for the next shot.
 In fully automatic, the rifle continues to fire automatically cycling fresh rounds into the chamber until the magazine is exhausted or pressure is released from the trigger.

 After ignition of the cartridge primer and propellant, rapidly expanding propellant gases are diverted into the gas cylinder above the barrel through a vent near the muzzle.
 The build-up of gases inside the gas cylinder drives the long-stroke piston and bolt carrier rearward and a cam guide machined into the underside of the bolt carrier, along with an ejector spur on the bolt carrier rail guide, rotates the bolt approximately 35° and unlocks it from the barrel extension via a camming pin on the bolt.
 The moving assembly has about 5.5 mm of free travel, which creates a delay between the initial recoil impulse of the piston and the bolt unlocking sequence, allowing gas pressures to drop to a safe level before the seal between the chamber and the bolt is broken.

 The AK-47 does not have a gas valve; excess gases are ventilated through a series of radial ports in the gas cylinder.
 Unlike many other rifle platforms, such as the AR-15 platform, the Kalashnikov platform bolt locking lugs are chamfered allowing for primary extraction upon bolt rotation which aids reliable feeding and extraction, albeit not with that much force due to the short distance the bolt carrier travels before acting on the locking lug.
-The Kalashnikov platform then uses an extractor claw to eject the spent cartridge case.
+The Kalashnikov platform then uses an extractor claw along with a fin shaped ejector to eject the spent cartridge case.

 Barrel

 The rifle received a barrel with a chrome-lined bore and four right-hand grooves at a 240 mm (1 in 9.45 in) or 31.5 calibers rifling twist rate.
-The gas block contains a gas channel that is installed at a slanted angle in relation to the bore axis.
+The gas block contains a gas channel that is installed at a slanted angle with the bore axis.
 The muzzle is threaded for the installation of various muzzle devices such as a muzzle brake or a blank-firing adaptor.